Prevention Services

 As a Leader, you:

-- Build your resume with a host of leadership skills.
+• Build your resume with a host of leadership skills and trainings

-- Organize, implement, and evaluate at least one original event per semester, in collaboration with another leader.
+• Organize, implement, and evaluate at least one event/program per semester

-- Present/participate in a minimum of 3 events per semester.
+• Present/participate in a minimum of 2 additional events per semester

-Mission: USF H.E.A.T. is a diverse student run leadership organization committed to creating a healthy USF St. Petersburg campus culture by raising awareness, providing engaging education and encouraging personal growth in and outside of the classroom.
+Mission: As a diverse student run leadership organization, we are committed to creating a healthy USF St. Petersburg campus culture by raising awareness, providing engaging education and promoting personal growth.

-As a BACCHUS Nationally Certified Peer Educator (CPE), you will assist the Wellness Center in providing workshops and trainings to students, staff, and faculty on how to make healthy and safe decisions that are common across college campuses.
+As a BACCHUS Nationally Certified Peer Educator (CPE), we assist the Wellness Center in providing workshops and trainings to students on how to make healthy and safe decisions that are common across college campuses.
 Topics may include: alcohol, tobacco, and other drugs; sexual health; sexual violence; mental health; nutrition; and other health topics relevant to college students.

 How can I join the USF H.E.A.T.?

-To apply to join, please complete the USF H.E.A.T. application.
+To join as a member simply join our group on BullsConnect!
+To apply to be a leader, please complete the USF H.E.A.T. application.
 For more information, email the Assistant Director, Prevention Services or call (727) 873-4422.

 USF H.E.A.T.
 Training